RayGar7/SaltyFramesAPI/README.md

 <h2 align="center">Installation</h2>
 <hr>
-Git clone the latest commit on `master` or download the ZIP file and unzip it somewhere you like.
-Create a virtual environment of your choice. <br>In that virtual environment run
+Git clone the latest commit on the master branch or download the ZIP file and unzip it somewhere you like.
+Create a virtual environment of your choice. <br>In that virtual environment, navigate to the directory that contains manage.py and run

 ```
 pip install -r requirements.txt